Skip to content

 # Arm the vehicle (enable motors)

-# Turn off RC override -- make sure it is toggled off before arming
+# Turn off RC override -- make sure it is toggled on before arming

 ros2 service call /toggle_override std_srvs/srv/Trigger